 An artist’s rendering depicts a long driveway as a new courtyard and garden for people.
 (Rendering courtesy Studio One Eleven)

-After being closed for years due to code violations, a service center providing food, clothing and emergency assistance for people in need in Long Beach is set to reopen this fall.
+After being closed for years due to code violations, a service center providing food, clothing and emergency assistance for people in need in Long Beach is set to reopen in 2021.

 The St. Francis Center, at 1041 E. Seventh St., is undergoing $1.5 million in renovations to add a new commercial kitchen, offices for employment and family consulting services, meeting spaces and storage to provide clothing to people who are homeless.
 It also transforms a former driveway into a new courtyard and garden.

 Construction began in May, more than a year after the design firm Studio One Eleven became involved with the project.
 The center is set to reopen in November.

 The site, built in 1957 by famed architect Edward Killingsworth as a medical building, also contains Modernist architectural details that Studio One Eleven senior principal Michael Bohn said the firm is intent on preserving.

 While ensuring the building’s character remains, though, Bohn said there are some changes that will help better fulfill the center’s mission, like repurposing a driveway into an outdoor patio and dining space.

 “We designed this more for people than for the convenience for cars,” Bohn said.